jlundoe/scripts-for-reaper/README.md

 that outputs cc value <= 63 for decreasing values, and cc value >= 65 for increasing values.
 <br>
 ###### User Config<br>
--- set the rate increment as float (the value will either be added or subtracted depending on knob "scroll" direction)
+-- Float.
+Set the rate increment as float (the value will either be added or subtracted depending on knob "scroll" direction)
 <br>
 <br>